What You Will Learn From This Article:

 Reducing your stress levels will undoubtedly help in lowering your inflammation levels.
 Some good ways to reduce stress-induced inflammation include:

 - Yoga (study)

 - Keeping a gratitude journal (study)

 Sleep – Getting a good night’s sleep is vital for lowering your stress and inflammation levels and getting you back on the path to healing.
 Here are 11 sleep strategies to get you started.

 Certain herbs and spices can also help lower inflammation, such as rosemary, oregano, thyme, chamomile, ginger, nutmeg, cloves, black pepper, and turmeric.
 Try to incorporate fresh herbs and spices into your diet whenever you can.
 Not only will your food taste spectacular, but your body will thank you, too!

 If you can find a way to add them to your diet, please do!
 Many of them are part of my cookbook Cooking for Hormone Balance.

 Sometimes it can be difficult to get in all those spices on a regular basis.
 To create consistency, that’s where a supplement can help.

 Anti-inflammatory Supplement I Recommend

-How to Take: As a dietary supplement, take two capsules per day between meals, or as directed by your health care practitioner.
+How to Take: Take 1 capsule per day or as directed by your health care practitioner.